-4 cr. hrs.; 4 lecture hours; 0 lab hours per week.
-Prerequisite: MATH 123 "C" or better or technical math assessment.
+Prerequisite: MATH 123 "C" or better or appropriate placement score.

-Analytic geometry, an introduction to statistical methods, limits, and differential and integral calculus with emphasis on applications in science, engineering, and technology.
+Graphs of trigonometric functions, exponents and radicals, exponential and logarithmic functions, complex numbers, plane analytical geometry, limits, and differential and integral calculus with emphasis on applications in science, engineering, and technology.